 With proper evaluation, the individualized nutrition test can be a vital tool to help determine issues in the core processes in the body system.
 To do this, individuals must upload raw DNA data from 23andMe or AncestryDNA.

 Practitioners can order multiple reports at once and also subscribe to a program called Pro Suite, which includes unlimited reports, intake forms, client accounts, and data tracking.

 This is a premier clinical tool and revolutionary reporting system for a precise, computerized evaluation of blood chemistry.
 It is available for health professionals.

-The blood chemistry analyzer is arranged into five easy-to-follow practical sections: test results, pattern overview, recommendations, marker appendix, and pattern appendix.
+The company arranges the blood chemistry analyzer into five easy-to-follow practical sections: test results, pattern overview, recommendations, marker appendix, and pattern appendix.

 This analyzer gives doctors valuable, easy to understand data that can save time when interpreting blood test data, and improves clinical power.

 This professional suite is designed for healthcare practitioners to help them with data tracking solutions and client management.
 It comes with a functional data tracking analysis, a client management dashboard, client intake, and symptomatology forms, where professionals can create custom client reports and more.

 It also helps check client data in its interactive, personalized report generator and create robust reports with the help of nutrigenomics, symptoms data, blood chemistry, and unique protocols.